ariesti/ariesti.github.io/assets/image/instruction.md

 {% endfor %}
 <!-- some other HTML content -->
 ```
 NOTE: Currently the featured images are used for Facebook social media posts, to accompany the articles.
+Also, major blunder: I have not been able to make head.html include file to work with the default layout, so I just copy and paste everything into the default layout file and work from there.